 The right combination of coffee shop furniture is a main component in the design keeping your guests comfortable and coming back:

 - Coffee Shop Chairs: Typically, these commercial grade chairs are made of a metal frame with a wood or vinyl upholstered seat making them easier to maintain and clean in a busy environment.
-While these chairs are simple in their design, they vary in the backs and seat options and are easy to customize to fit different decors.
+While these coffee shop chairs are simple in their design, they vary in the backs and seat options and are easy to customize to fit different decors.

 - Coffee Shop Tables: Simple in design and made of wood composite or resin, they are usually sold with an X prong or round iron base.
-The small square or round commercial tables are made to accommodate 2-4 people on average.
+The small square or round coffee shop tables are made to accommodate 2-4 people on average.
 A few larger tables are a good idea if you have the available space although the tables’ small size and weight makes them easy to move around and join together when larger parties come in.
 The same is true whether you are buying indoor or outdoor cafe furniture.
 The furniture materials may vary but the basic guidelines don’t.

 - Café Booths: Perfect for those nooks and corners which provide customers with some privacy while allowing you to maximize the available seating space.
 Café booths are quite popular with students when looking for a place to study together.
 They provide comfort and a little extra space accommodating not only their coffee but also their laptops.